 What is known is that the mechanisms of antimicrobial activity of honey are different from antibiotics, which destroy the bacteria’s cell wall or inhibit intracellular metabolic pathways.
 The antibacterial activity of honey seems to be due to a number of factors including its acidity and sugar content, which are low enough and high enough respectively to inhibit the growth of most micro-organisms; its hydrogen peroxide component, produced by the glucose oxidase, which again inhibits micro-organism growth; and plant-derived components which can be unique to different honeys (read more here).

-It is thought that Manuka honey has antibacterial properties over and above other types of honey, and could therefore be useful in the treatment of a wide range of illnesses and ailments including, potentially, eczema.
+It is thought that Manuka honey has antibacterial properties over and above other types of honey, and could, therefore, be useful in the treatment of a wide range of illnesses and ailments including, potentially, eczema.

 What is Manuka honey and why is it so special?

 Manuka honey is produced by bees which gather pollen off the Manuka bush which is native to New Zealand.
 It can be bought from most supermarkets, health food shops and, of course, Amazon; and while certainly delicious, it is rather expensive.
+You may also come across Kanuka honey, made by bees gathering pollen from Kanuka bushes, which a close relation to the Makuka bush.

 According to the NHS, Manuka honey is thought to be particularly potent because it has ‘high levels of a compound called dihydroxyacetone, which is present in the nectar of Manuka flowers.
 This chemical produces methylglyoxal, a compound thought to have antibacterial and cell-killing properties.’
 While research in this area is still in its infancy, the early results are encouraging.

-Research has shown Manuka honey to have a ‘broad spectrum of antimicrobial activity’ and that it is able to act upon more than 80 species of pathogen (a pathogen is a bacterium, virus or other micro-organism which can cause disease).
+Research has shown Manuka honey to have a ‘broad spectrum of antimicrobial activity’ and that it is able to act upon more than 80 species of pathogen (a pathogen is a bacterium, virus or other micro-organisms which can cause disease).
 The NHS says it has been demonstrated that honey can inhibit pathogens normally capable of causing wound infection, including strains that are resistant to conventional antibiotics.
 In addition, there are early trials suggesting that Manuka honey may be helpful in reducing skin inflammation, which in turn can promote healing.
-The NHS notes there are a growing number of clinical reports that have shown that wound infections can be cleared by applying Manuka honey directly on the skin, although it points out that medical grade, purified honey was used in clinical trials on wounds.
+The NHS notes there are a growing number of clinical reports that have shown that wound infections can be cleared by applying Manuka honey directly on the skin, although it points out that medical-grade, purified honey was used in clinical trials on wounds.

-There are different antibacterial strengths of Manuka honey so in order to guarantee that the honey is of medicinal quality there is a trademarked rating system called the Unique Manuka Factor (UMF).
+There are different antibacterial strengths of Manuka honey so in order to guarantee that the honey is of medicinal quality, there is a trademarked rating system called the Unique Manuka Factor (UMF).

 5 is the minimum UMF rating you will find but it is worth noting that Manuka honey is generally not considered beneficial below a UMF 10+ rating.
 UMF 10-15 is useful; however, if you want to treat something, a UMF of 16-20+ is of superior quality and much more effective.
 Generally, you get what you pay for.